DrDarkShadow/docs-repo/markdown/random_module_one.md

 ## Usage Notes

-- The input list `items` must contain at least one element.
-Providing an empty list will result in a `ValueError`.
+- The input list `items` must not be empty.
+Providing an empty list will raise a `ValueError`.
-- This function depends on Python's built-in `random` module.
-Ensure that `import random` is present at the top of your script.
+- This function depends on Python's `random` module.
+Ensure it is imported in the script where this function is used (e.g., `import random`).
-- Each item in the list has an equal probability of being selected.
+- The selection is uniformly random, meaning every item in the list has an equal probability of being chosen.

 **Output Example**: A single string from the input list.
-For an input of `["red", "green", "blue"]`, a possible return value is `"green"`.

 ## Example